nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 * *glossary item* - Definition

 ### Instructions for Manual Testing

-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+  #### Launch and Shutdown
+  1. Download the jar file and docs folder
+  2. Copy both into an empty folder
+  3. Run the jar file in your terminal using the command `java -jar jikan.jar`